centreon/centreon-documentation/en/security/key-rotation.md

 <!--Existing installation-->

-* Check the fingerprint of the key:
+* After the update of the release RPM packages, check the fingerprint of the key:

     ```
     gpg --quiet --with-fingerprint /etc/pki/rpm-gpg/RPM-GPG-KEY-CES